MitchellRLayton/Statistics-141B/README.md

-# 141b-HW2
+# 141b-HW3

-Due Fri 1/26 at 11:59 pm
+Due SUN 2/4 at 11:59 pm

-Modify hw2.ipynb, DO NOT CREATE A NEW FILE.
+Modify hw3.ipynb, DO NOT CREATE A NEW FILE.
 You can just add your answers as cells.
-Don't forget to git add and commit, and doublecheck that your current solution are pushed to the repo.
+Don't forget to git add and commit, and doublecheck that your current solution is pushed to the repo.